robertbenson/python_unittest_pytest/README.md

-# Python unittest pytest example
+# Python dataclass unittest pytest example

 This is a simple example that shows how to unittest, pytest a class.